 D3 Fall \boxtimes

 D3 Winter

-D3 Spring X
+D3 Spring \boxtimes

 D3 Summer X

+D4 Yes No

-D4 Yes No Must a transfer applicant have a minimum number of credits completed or else must apply as an entering freshman? х If yes, what is the minimum number of credits and the unit of measure?
-24 semester hours
+D4 Must a transfer applicant have a minimum number of credits completed or else must apply as an entering freshman? х

+D4 If yes, what is the minimum number of credits and the unit 24 semester

+of measure? hours.
+A

+student can

+transfer in less

+than 24

+college hours.

+If they have

+less than 24

+hours then

+additional

+material is

+needed in

+order to make

+an admission

+decision.